A reality stranger than fiction

 To help improve our understanding of these bryozoans, Sam spent some time documenting the population.
 He submitted a report to the USGS Nonindigenous Aquatic Species database to help increase our understanding of these species and document populations here in Oregon.
 Any reports of bryozoans can also be submitted to the Oregon Invasive Species Hotline to immediately connect you with biologists interested in understanding the distribution of these amazing creatures.

-If you are interested in learning more about this odd creatures.
+If you are interested in learning more about these odd creatures.
 Check the following links below.